neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_ultimate.md

 ---

 Rubenstein and Alcock[^animal-behav-text-rub-alcock] outline a cost-benefit approach to compare the fitness consequences of honest signaling, deceitful signaling, eavesdropping, and spiteful signaling.
+> NOTE: It looks similar, but this is **NOT** a game theory matrix

+*Rubenstein and Alcock* define communication by *the use of a "specially evolved signal" such that the use of the signal should benefit the sender*.
+Therefore, they would only categorize their top row as "communication".

 [^animal-behav-text-rub-alcock]: Dustin Rubenstein (2022) Animal Behavior, Twelfth Edition.
 ISBN: 9780197564912.
 Douglas Alcock co-authored all previous editions.